 A document that records the drafting of a contract, typically towards the creation of a public good, as in contracts for building works.

-A document recording monetary and non-monetary donations by an individual towards a single or several ends, as distinct from a subscription, which records donations by multiple individuals towards a single purpose (for which see LIST (SUBSCRIPTION).
+A document recording monetary and/or non-monetary donations by an individual towards a single or several ends, as distinct from a subscription, which records donations by multiple individuals towards a single purpose (for which see ‘List (subscription)’.

 A document that recounts the manifestation of a god.